The Moon Is Not Blue: Plot

 Everyone is frustrated by the unrelenting hot weather, and Hawkeye and B.J. are bored with the movies the unit is sent.
 After reading about a newly released movie The Moon Is Blue and its supposedly salacious content in a Boston newspaper, they decide it's the movie they want sent to the camp.
 They are determined to get their hands on this film, despite being warned not to get their expectations up by Charles Winchester, who tells them not to put too much stock in the fact that the film is "Banned in Boston" because Boston would ban Pinocchio.
 They attempt to pull strings with the delivery driver, Corporal Bannister, in exchange for pills (placebos sent to the hospital in error) to help him control his nerves in advance of a date.
-He leads them to Major Frankenheimer, who agrees to send the movie if Hawkeye and B.J. can get hold of a copy on his behalf.
+He leads them to the Major Frankenheimer, who agrees to send the movie if Hawkeye and B.J. can get hold of a copy on his behalf.
 When the movie arrives, Frankenheimer goes against his word and schedules the movie to be sent to his "A-list" first.
 Bannister helps them by switching labels on the movie can with State Fair, only to have the switch backfire when their request for the film is approved and State Fair is sent to camp.

 Some weeks later, The Moon Is Blue arrives at the camp and is screened to a full house.
-Hawkeye and B.J. are disappointed by its lack of promised sexually explicit content.
+Hawkeye and B.J. are disappointed by its lack of promised sexually explicit content which is not good for family audiences.
 Hawkeye declares that he's never seen a cleaner movie in his life.
 Father Mulcahy points out that "One of the actors did say 'virgin'", to which Hawkeye replies, exasperated, "That's because everyone was!"